Midland Counties Railway Locomotives

-Midland Counties Railway Locomotives.
 In its short life, the Midland Counties Railway bought nearly fifty steam locomotives from a number of manufacturers.
 Initially, outside-cylindered engines were ordered because of the frequency of crank axle breakage with inside cylinders.
 However, one of the sub-committee delegated to order the motive power, Theodore Rathbone, was an admirer of the Bury engines used on the London and Birmingham Railway, and all further orders were for inside-cylindered locos.
-The initial delivery of engines had 11-inch cylinders, but, being found to be short of power, further orders were for engines with 13-inch cylinders.
+The initial delivery of engines had 11-inch cylinders, but after being found to be short of power, further orders were for engines with 13-inch cylinders.